- Population » About 48 million

 - Ibiza, the Spanish island in the Mediterranean, has a reputation for very rowdy, hedonistic nightlife, where party-goers often over-indulge and become aggressive.

-- Formula 1 winter testing and spring race at Circuit de Barcelona-Catalunya in Barcelona.
+- Formula 1 winter testing and spring race is often held at Circuit de Barcelona-Catalunya outside Barcelona.